António Félix da Costa: 2023–24 season

 Félix da Costa remained with Porsche.
 In the second half of the season, Félix da Costa scored five on-track victories in Misano race 1 (disqualified), Berlin race 2, Shanghai race 2, and in both rounds of the Portland ePrix.

 2024–25 season

 Félix da Costa and Pascal Wehrlein would continue with Porsche into the 2024–25 season.
 Following the season, Félix da Costa and the team parted ways.

-Jaguar Racing (2025–)
+Jaguar Racing (2025–present)

 Félix da Costa switched to Jaguar Racing ahead of the 2025–26 season, alongside Mitch Evans.